mumoshu/division/README.md

     kind: Cluster
 ```

-You can CRUD the `cluster` resources by running `crdb` commands:
+You can CRUD the `cluster` resources by running `div` commands:

 More concretely:

-- `crdb apply -f yourcluster.yaml` to create a `cluster` resource.
+- `div apply -f yourcluster.yaml` to create a `cluster` resource.
 See `example/foo.cluster.yaml` for details on the yaml file.
-- `crdb [get|delete] cluster foo` to get or delete a `cluster` named `foo`, respectively.
+- `div [get|delete] cluster foo` to get or delete a `cluster` named `foo`, respectively.

 ## Roadmap

 ### List-Watch

-- [x] `crdb get myresource --watch` to stream resource changes, including creations, updates, and deletions.
+- [x] `div get myresource --watch` to stream resource changes, including creations, updates, and deletions.

 ### Wait for condition

-- [x] `crdb wait myresource foo "status.phase ~= 'Done.*'"` to wait until `myresource` named `foo` matches the [jsonql](https://github.com/elgs/jsonql) expression.
+- [x] `div wait myresource foo "status.phase ~= 'Done.*'"` to wait until `myresource` named `foo` matches the [jsonql](https://github.com/elgs/jsonql) expression.
-- [x] `crdb wait myresource foo ... --timeout 10s` adds timeout to the above
+- [x] `div wait myresource foo ... --timeout 10s` adds timeout to the above

 ### Resource Logs

-- [x] `crdb logs write myresource foo -f logs.txt` to write logs. logs can be streamed from another clients.
+- [x] `div logs write myresource foo -f logs.txt` to write logs. logs can be streamed from another clients.
-- [x] `crdb logs read myresource foo -f` to stream logs associated to the resource
+- [x] `div logs read myresource foo -f` to stream logs associated to the resource

 ### Usability Improvements

-- [x] `crdb wait myresource foo --logs "status.phase = 'Done'"` to wait until `myresource` named `foo` matches the [jsonql](https://github.com/elgs/jsonql) expression, while streaming all the logs associated to the resource until the end
+- [x] `div wait myresource foo --logs "status.phase = 'Done'"` to wait until `myresource` named `foo` matches the [jsonql](https://github.com/elgs/jsonql) expression, while streaming all the logs associated to the resource until the end
-- [ ] `crdb wait --file foo.myresource.yaml --apply --logs --until jsonql="status.phase = 'Done'"` to create `myresource` named `foo` and wait until it comes to match the [jsonql](https://github.com/elgs/jsonql) expression, while streaming all the logs associated to the resource until the end
+- [ ] `div wait --file foo.myresource.yaml --apply --logs --until jsonql="status.phase = 'Done'"` to create `myresource` named `foo` and wait until it comes to match the [jsonql](https://github.com/elgs/jsonql) expression, while streaming all the logs associated to the resource until the end
-- [ ] `crdb gen iampolicy [readonly|writeonly|readwrite] myresource` to generate cloud IAM policy like AWS IAM policy to ease setting up least privilege for your developers
+- [ ] `div gen iampolicy [readonly|writeonly|readwrite] myresource` to generate cloud IAM policy like AWS IAM policy to ease setting up least privilege for your developers
-- [ ] `crdb template -f myresoruce.yaml.tpl --pipe-to "crdb apply -f -"` to consume ndjson input to apply execute the specified command with the input generated from the template
+- [ ] `div template -f myresoruce.yaml.tpl --pipe-to "div apply -f -"` to consume ndjson input to apply execute the specified command with the input generated from the template
-- [ ] `crdb init --source dynamodb` to generate `crdb.yaml`
+- [ ] `div init --source dynamodb` to generate `div.yaml`

 ## Contributing